qureshiaquib/qureshiaquib.github.io/_posts/2024-4-9-smtprelay-with-azure-communication-service.md

 Azure Communication Service supports different types of notifications, SMTP relay in ACS got GA last month and this blog post is simple step by step instructions of how you can quickly test the service and then migrate from Sendgrid or another service you’re using to native ACS – Email communication service for better operational experience and support.

+Based on the insights and questions received, I've also created part 2 of this blog. [click here](https://www.azuredoctor.com/posts/acs-email-part2/) to learn more about ACS Email service.

 High level steps are as follows:\
 [1.
 Create Azure Communication Service Account](#1-create-azure-communication-service-account)\
 [2.
 Create Email communication service](#2-create-email-communication-service)\